ShaifArfan/30days30submits/README.md

 # 30days30submits

  ## This challenge is started on July 21, 2020 📅
- ### In this challenge a submitted 30 little to medium size projects.
+ ### In this challenge, I submitted 30 little to medium size projects.
 Sometimes I did a little website component or sometimes some javaScript app as a submit.
 I did it to boost my HTML, CSS & JS skills.
 Down here you will find all the live previews and youTube videos (how I made it).
 Also here is the full playlist for this #30days30submits challenge => [playlist](https://www.youtube.com/playlist?list=PLRv_Gd5w9e7m7wokXmB9fGtGYw100UKc0).

 | day   | Project Name    | source Code/preview |                       YouTube Video       |
 | :---  | :-------------: | ------------------: |  ---------------------------------------: |